IE University

-IE University is a private university with campuses in Madrid, Community of Madrid and Segovia, Castile and León, (Spain).
-IE University's programs are run in English and Spanish, and are compliant with the terms of the European Higher Education Area (Bologna Process).
+IE University, known as IE Universidad or Universidad Instituto de Empresa (lit.
+University Institute of Business), is a private university with campuses in Madrid, Community of Madrid, and Segovia, Castile and León (Spain), that formed as an outgrowth of IE Business School originally founded as the Instituto de Empresa (IE).
+IE University's programs are run in English, although non-native Spanish speakers are required to take mandatory free Spanish lessons during their studies to meet a minimum B1 proficiency level for graduation.
+The programs are compliant with the terms of the European Higher Education Area (Bologna Process).

+It is a member of The European University of Social Sciences, or CIVICA.

 History

 IE (Instituto de Empresa) was founded in Madrid, Spain as a graduate professional school in business and law in 1973 with the goal of fostering an entrepreneurial environment through its various programs.
 Over the years, it established multiple international partnerships with other universities, such as a dual MBA with Brown University and an Asian-focused program run with Singapore Management University.
 IE University opened to undergraduates in 2006 and was established in Santa Maria la Real Convent after Instituto de Empresa Ltd. acquired Universidad S.E.K.
 (S.E.K. are the initials of San Estanislao de Kostka, Saint Stanislaus Kostka in English language), which was founded in 1997 and was owned by the Educational Institution SEK.
 In 2004, the regulator, the Junta de Castilla y León approved the bylaws of the Universidad S.E.K.
 On November 30, 2006, the Junta de Castilla y León authorised the partial sale of ownership of Universidad S.E.K. to Instituto de Empresa, S. L. (owner of the IE Business School).
 In 2007 the Junta approved the modification of the bylaws of the Universidad S.E.K.
 In 2008 the name was changed from Universidad S.E.K. to IE Universidad in Spanish language, and the commercial name IE University in English language (IE being the initials of Instituto de Empresa).
-IE university began operations in September 2009 and its first class graduated in 2013.
+IE University began operations in September 2009 and its first class graduated in 2013.

+Schools

+IE University operates as the umbrella organization for six distinct schools.